HOW TO ADJUST YOUR MARKETING DURING A CRISIS

 The commerce of goods and services will never stop.
-So, use this crisis as an advantage, think positively and emerge stronger by boldly innovating or pivoting your offering to the new customers’ demands.
+So, use this crisis as an advantage to launch new features or services and emerge stronger by boldly innovating or pivoting your offering to the new customers’ demands.

-If you have any questions or want to share how you are using your marketing communications to help your customers, employees and people during this challenging time, you can contact me.
-I will be very happy to hear your stories 🙂
+If you have any questions or want to share how you are using your marketing communications to help your customers, employees and people during this challenging time, you can contact us.
+We will be glad to hear your stories.